Vilzku/snibbets/README.md

 Application flow diagram shows basic user path in the application.
 The arrows indicate where the user can navigate to on the application.
 Plans for needed UI elements and API planning can be done based on the diagram.

 At first, users will land on landing page which will prompt the user to register and login or either suggest them to browse suggestions with limited functionality.
-After the user has logged in more action become available.
+After the user has logged in more actions become available.
 Creating a new snippet, viewing a snippet and editing a snippet are done in a similiar (modal) page.
 Basic actions like editing or voting can be done either directly on the list view or on a single snippet page.
 Search functionality alters the snippets shown on the main page.
 Profile pages are available for everyone to see when opened from a link in post, but editing is only possible for own profile.
-Logout can either happen manually or by timed logout.
+Logout can either happen manually or by timed logout (not implemented).

 ## UI planning

 Needed screens

 - Landing page
-  - "Popular" snippets
+  - "Popular" snippets (Popularity not impelented, showing latest 3 instead)
   - Login
   - Register
 - Main page